 Area #1: Do not ask an employee to do something another employee was asked to do.

 Case Study: Entering patient/client data into the medical clinic’s customer tracking system was part of the receptionist’s job description.
 The receptionist admitted to the Executive Director (ED) that she was over two weeks behind in uploading the data to the system.
 The ED had a board meeting next week where the client’s stats must be reported.
 So the ED asked the Volunteer Coordinator (VC), to finish the data entry work because the ED knew she could count on her to get it done.
 While the VC felt honored that the ED had called upon her to help in a pinch, she also resented the request as it took her off task from her own duties and she definitely was not thrilled about having to pull another person’s weight.

 Lesson: Leave the Volunteer Coordinator alone.
 Deal with the Receptionist.

 Area #2: Do not ask employees to evaluate themselves.

 Case Study: The Nurse Manager (NM), has been an employee of the pregnancy medical clinic for over five years.
 She helped convert the client program to medical status, developed medical policies and procedures, implemented HIPAA compliance standards, and manages a team of five medical professionals.
 Jane knows that she is good at what she does and she is good friends with the Executive Director (ED).
-So when the ED handed her a “Self-Evaluation Form” as part of the performance review, the NM wondered why is she was being asking to do this – ‘doesn’t she know what I do’?
+So when the ED handed her a “Self-Evaluation Form” as part of the performance review, the NM wondered why she was being asked to do this – ‘doesn’t she know what I do’?

 The NM contacted me to share how this felt to her.
 Thankfully, the friendship between the ED and NM prevailed and they both grew from this experience.
 But it was a rough road for them to walk.